—NPD forecasts 2012 begins with industry traffic flat but ends with visits up by one percent

 According to NPD’s restaurant industry forecast, which uses a confluence of its CREST data and economic indicators, shows industry visits flat for the remainder of 2011.
 Next year will begin with visits flat but will finish the year with traffic up one percent.

 “Even with traffic stagnant for most of this year, there were still 61 billion visits made to U.S. restaurants for the year ending September,” says Riggs.
 “Next year the outlook is brighter.
-The fact is the industry is and will remain an important contributor to the U.S. economy.”If you have any questions about this article, please contact us.
+The fact is the industry is and will remain an important contributor to the U.S. economy.”If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.